 We will then load products from the selected Warehouse and any listing SKUs they have.
 You can see these by clicking the 'Product Search' button.

-You can add and remove products as needed and click 'Save Draft'.
+You can add and remove products as needed and click 'Save'.
 This will then create a draft of the Inbound Shipment that you can edit until you are ready to pick the items to be sent to store.

 Please note that unlike a MOTO Order, stock is not allocated to this inbound shipment at this point (while in draft stage)

-Once the Inbound Shipment is complete and ready, click 'Save & Allocate Stock' and we will automatically allocate the stock to this order and generate a TSV file you can upload to Amazon (you will not need this) and generate a picking sheet, prioritising bulk stock locations first, and deduct the amount required from the pick locations.
+Once the Inbound Shipment is complete and ready, click 'Save and Complete' and we will automatically allocate the stock to this order and generate a TSV file you can upload to Amazon (you will need this) and generate a picking sheet, prioritising bulk stock locations first, and deduct the amount required from the pick locations.